bbcmicrobit/micropython/docs/music.rst

 This is the ``music`` module and you can use it to create and play melodies.
 By default sound output will be via the edge connector on pin 0 and the built-in speaker **V2**.
-You can connect a wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sound:
+You can connect wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sound:

 .. image:: music-pins.png